-- Please contact Patty, ADMTA Festival Coordinator to confirm we can meet the special need being requested.
+- Please contact the Festival or Event Chair to confirm we can meet the special need being requested.

-- Special accommodations allows the students to play with the music.
+- Special accommodations may include allowing the student to play with the music.
 An original copy should be provided for the judge.

 - Students can earn a ribbon of “merit” and receive ratings of Excellent +, Excellent, Excellent -.